Imagine you’re trying to convince a friend to check out one of your favourite bands.

 One of the biggest hurdles we face in growing a podcast is getting the people who we know would benefit interested enough to listen to just one episode.

-Establishing reference points helps potential listeners visualize what our podcast is like before they listen.
 But it also is an opportunity to build intrigue.

 Who isn’t curious about a Lady Gaga-fronted metal band after all?

-I first learned this technique from podcast host Jay Acunzo, who uses it to describe both his podcasts Unthinkable (Radiolab for creators) and 3 Clips (Song Exploder meets Inside The Actor’s Studio – for podcasters).
+I first learned this technique from podcast host Jay Acunzo, who uses it to describe both his shows Unthinkable (Radiolab for creators) and 3 Clips (Song Exploder meets Inside The Actor’s Studio – for podcasters).

 In each of these examples, as long as you’re familiar with the source material, you’ll be able to get a pretty good sense of whether or not the content is worth a closer look.